-As a threshold inquiry, we first examined whether investors reacted to the SEC's decision to change the Rule 14a-8 thresholds.
-There were no changes in the thresholds between the SEC's rule proposal (November 5, 2019) and rule adoption (September 23, 2020).
-We examined both of these event dates-the rule proposal date as setting the market's expectation and the rule adoption date as finalizing the proposal through adoption.
+event dates-the rule proposal date as setting the market's expectation and the rule adoption date as finalizing the proposal through adoption.
 If meme traders were particularly committed to influencing corporate governance, these events may correlate with negative stock market reactions.
 In unreported results, we find no significant market reactions for meme stock companies for both of these events, which we interpret to be consistent with the idea that meme traders were never interested in participating in corporate governance.

 We followed through by reviewing the meme stock companies' definitive proxy statements filed with EDGAR from 2015 to 2022 to see whether they included shareholder proposals.
-While these proxy statements do not always indicate whether a particular proposal is submitted by a shareholder, they do indicate whether the board approves each proposal, which is a good indication that the proposal is internally proposed.
+These proxy statements typically indicate whether a particular proposal is submitted by a shareholder.
+Even in the absence of any such specification, the proxy statements will invariably indicate whether the board approves each proposal, which is a good indication that the proposal is internally proposed.
 Note, however, that the lack of shareholder proposals in definitive proxy statements does not necessarily indicate that no shareholder submitted a proposal to be included in the proxy.
-First, under Rule 14a-8, management is permitted to exclude a shareholder proposal under a few specific circumstances.72 But exclusion is permitted only after management submits its reasons to the SEC.
+First, under Rule 14a-8, management is permitted to exclude a shareholder proposal under a few specific circumstances.
+But exclusion is permitted only after management submits its reasons to the SEC.
 For this reason, we also searched through the SEC's No-Action Letter archives to see whether any of these companies sought to exclude shareholder proposals, and if so, on what grounds.
-Second, it is also possible for management to persuade a shareholder to withdraw a proposal through negotiation.73 These are done through private agreements, and we are unaware of any public data that would capture withdrawn proposals.
-We are also unaware of any study that has examined such proposals.74 For this reason, for data analysis purposes, we will assume that all shareholder proposals properly submitted are reflected under our search.
-Nevertheless, given the possibility of negotiations that may occur as a result of submitted-but-withdrawn shareholder proposals, we will look to other measures in Part VI.
+Second, it is also possible for management to persuade a shareholder to withdraw a proposal through negotiation.
+These are done through private agreements, and we are unaware of any public data set that would

-72 See Securities Exchange Act of 1934 Rule 14a-8, 17 C.F.R. § 240.14a-8 (2020).
+82 See Securities Exchange Act of 1934 Rule 14a-8, 17 C.F.R. § 240.14a-8 (2020).